American Decline: Is it real?

 Some situations call for polite small talk but some situations call for robust debate.
 So how do we know when to be cautious with our words and when to speak out, even provocatively?
 When, as our founders did, should we risk condemnation by friends and family by telling what we believe to be important truths?
 Here are my personal rules:

 - First be sure of your facts.
 By this I mean that your opinions should be informed by the most reliable information you can find.
-Above all, don’t base your opinions on hearsay or rhetoric from self-interested politicians, no matter what their ideology.
+Above all, don’t base your opinions on hearsay or rhetoric from self-interested politicians or biased media, no matter what their ideology.

 - Remain as rational as possible in your deliberations in order to arrive at intellectually honest conclusions.
 Passion is good once you are sure of your beliefs, but it can cloud your judgment while forming your beliefs.